Corporate Governance and External Peer Review

 - Is the principal requesting the performance of the actuarial analysis clearly identified?

-- Is the actuary or actuaries responsible for the actuarial report clearly identified?
+- Is the actuary responsible for the actuarial report clearly identified?

 - Is the scope of the work clearly defined?